Topic Title: Interactive Data Analytics via Approximations

 Repositories and computational platforms of Big Data open the possibility of gaining unprecedented insights, at the price of increased need for computational resources (and/or intolerable latency) for processing queries and analytics over voluminous, high-speed, and heterogeneous data.
 It is appealing to enable our platform to provide approximate answers within interactive response time or, at least, at a small fraction of the cost of processing queries or analytics in the traditional ways.
 There are several scenarios where such abilities are critical:

+i) Interactive data exploration.
 For example, data analysts in Taobao slice and dice their sales data to understand the sales performance along different dimensions like brand and geographic location with a varying set of filters.
 Interactive query response time is important here as which query to be issued next may depend on the result of the current query: studies in human-computer interaction show that the analyst typically loses the analysis context if the response time is above one second.

+ii) Time-sensitive analytics with limited computational resources.
 When data is refreshing at a high speed (e.g., every hour) and varying set of queries need to be to answered over the fresh data (e.g., the most recent 48 hours), it is challenging to finish the data processing (building, e.g., indexes and data cubes) in a timely way and answer online queries precisely.
 This issue becomes more pressing if the computational resource is limited.

+iii) Approximation is enough.
 Some analytical tasks are based on probabilistic models and approximations by themselves, for example, graph embedding.
 Sampling and approximation techniques can be naturally incorporated into them to have smooth tradeoff between interactivity and precision.

 In each (or combinations) of the above scenarios, approximate but interactive analytics could prove effective in helping data scientists identify the subset of data that needs further drill-down, discovering trends, enabling fast visualization, and so on.
 Approximation techniques for data analytics can be characterized by the following dimensions when to be integrated in a computational platform: i) the generality of the query/analytics supported, ii) error model and accuracy guarantee, iii) the amount of work saved at runtime, iv) the amount of additional resources it requires in precomputation, and v) how easy the integration is.